barbazul/1kfa/mod_guide_gm.md

 character would have.

 If they're enjoying the mechanical game, ask them what resource they're
-after: green tokens? wealth? item cards? move cards?
+after: experience points? wealth? item cards? move cards?
 Then ask what they think the shortest path is to get the thing they're after.
 Help them see the necessary steps to get what they want.

 In either case, you're nudging them towards making a decision to accomplish